 The low rates and tight supply also have lured buyers back into the first time home buyer market.
 Because of the purchase power these low rates have afforded first time home buyers in NC, the hike in rates is likely to serve as an additional motivating factor for drawing buyers into the market.

-If you are for your First Home, there are some basics we think you should consider as you are starting the process to look for a home.
+If you are ready for your First Home, there are some basics we think you should consider as you are starting the process to look for a home.
 Here are FIVE THINGS we think every First Time Home Buyer should consider before making that move:

 - When you buy a House – you get a Raise!
 Uncle Sam definitely sees benefits in having homeowners, so you get to “write off” the interest you pay each month on your taxes!
 We advise First Time Home Buyers to see a tax professional, and consider changing your W-4 when you purchase!
 This way, instead of the government giving you a $2400 refund… you get a $200 RAISE! (seriously, you can bring home more each month and not owe on April 15!)!
 We also offer the MCC | Mortgage Credit Certificate for those who qualify.
 This program actually DOES change your W-4, but it does not diminish the tax credit that you can write off each Spring.
 It’s an ADDITIONAL Tax Credit available for those who have been renting for the last 3 years in NC.